gustavolanna/sudoku/README.md

 $ cd sudoku-ui
 $ npm start
 ```
-This will start the UI on port 3000
+This will start the UI on port 3000, you can access it at http://localhost:3000

-You can play this game at https://safe-taiga-79698.herokuapp.com/
+You can also play this game online at https://safe-taiga-79698.herokuapp.com/

 Have fun!